sphenlee/waterwheel/ROADMAP.md

 * [ ] High Availability
     * [x] separate the server from the web interface
         * update messages are sent from the api to the scheduler over AMQP
-    * [ ] scheduler is stateless, but has in-memory caches, verify and test
+    * [x] scheduler is stateless, but has in-memory caches, verify and test
-    * [ ] HA mode for the scheduler
+    * [x] HA mode for the scheduler
-        * initially active/passive mode, active/active in future?
+        * active/active - triggers are allocated to schedulers using
+          Rendezvous hashing.
+Schedulers form a cluster using a gossip protocol.

 Bug Fixes / Paper Cuts
 ----------------------